Michigan Auto Accidents

 Car Crash Tow Truck

 II.
-THIRD-PARTY LIABILITY CLAIMS (TORT CLAIMS)
+THIRD-PARTY LIABILITY CLAIMS

 When a negligent driver causes an accident, an injured person may pursue a third-party claim.
 Unlike PIP claims, these actions are governed by Michigan’s tort law and require proof of fault.